Why Gmail is not Sending my Email Messages?

 If Gmail is returning your email messages with an error saying you've reached the limit for sending email, here are reasons why that happens and what you can do to avoid Gmail from bouncing your emails

 Gmail has certain limits in place and you only send or receive a limited number of emails per day.
-The daily limits are 2000 email messages for Google Apps (G Suite) accounts and 500 for consumer Gmail accounts.
+The daily limits are 2000 email messages for Google Workspace (G Suite) accounts and 500 for consumer Gmail accounts.

 If you exceed the sending limit, you’ll get an error message - like “you’ve reached a Gmail limit for sending email” or “Oops.. the system encountered a problem” - and Gmail may sometimes temporarily block you from sending new messages.
 The limits are not applied at any set time of the day and the user may have to wait up to 24 hours before the limits are reset automatically.

 [*] The daily sending limit is even lower - 100 total recipients per day - if you are using Microsoft Exchange or any non-Google SMTP service for routing messages through Gmail email servers.